clemsonciti/palmetto-documentation/pages/documentation/workflows_dask.md

 permalink: workflows_dask.html
 ---

-Here, we provide examples of a large-scale data analytics workflow on Palmetto cluster using the Dask Python library.
+Here, we provide an example of a large-scale data analytics workflow on Palmetto cluster using the Dask Python library.

 Check out our [Notebook](https://github.com/clemsonciti/dask-workflows-palmetto/blob/master/training-on-large-datasets.ipynb)